 Overcoming Common Barriers

-Evidence from Sadaqa et al. (2023) shows exercise benefits extend into the 80s and 90s; it’s never too late to start.
+Sadaqa et al. (2023) showed exercise benefits extend into the 80s and 90s; it’s never too late to start.
 Most chronic conditions improve with appropriate exercise, so work with your doctor to identify safe options for your situation.
 Gentle exercise increases energy rather than depleting it, so even 2-3 minutes on low-energy days is worth the effort.
 You’re worth 5 minutes of daily self-care, and that’s genuinely all you need to start.
 Starting conservatively and progressing gradually minimizes injury risk, and over time, consistent exercise actually prevents injuries by strengthening the muscles and connective tissue that protect your joints.

 Medical Considerations for Gentle Age-Adapted Fitness for Vitality